AHAAkumbom/equilo_app/README.md

-* [Wireframe-UI/UXdesign/Prototype] We  move to Adobe Xd after concluding on creating a mobile app solution we moved try to represent and illustratre our app idea and we made a protoype video in Adobe Xd we designed each app interface and all this was sent to the team incharge of coding this took the design team a month  below low is a pictur of the Adobe Xd design dash board
+* [Wireframe-UI/UXdesign/Prototype] We  move to Adobe Xd after concluding on creating a mobile app solution we moved try to represent and illustratre our app idea and we made a protoype video in Adobe Xd we designed each app interface and all this was sent to the team incharge of coding this took the design team a month  below low is a picture of the Adobe Xd design dash board
 ![image](https://user-images.githubusercontent.com/44718084/130881067-8eac1ccf-fd72-4a16-ba1c-51899b183da0.png)

 * [UI/UX testing] next we booked a Uer interface User experience testing session with some organization and individual and